Operations management for services: Service design

 Managers can use the service concept to create organizational alignment and develop new services.
-It provides a means for describing the service business from an operations point of view.
+It provides a means of describing the service business from an operational point of view.

 After defining the service concept, operations can proceed to define the service-product bundle (or service package) for the organization.
 It consists of five parts: service facility, facilitating goods, information, explicit service and implicit services.
 It is important to carefully define each of these elements so that operations can subsequently design and manage a service operation.
 The service-product bundle must come first before operations decisions.

 An example of service-product bundle characteristics follows: